turingschool/mod-0-curriculum/session3/index.md

     <li>Approximately how often are changes made to this repository?
 How do you know?</li>
     <li>Who is the top contributor?</li>
     <li>How many people have contributed to the repository?</li>
-    <li>How many people are watching the repository?
-What does this mean?</li>
-    <li>How many issues are open?
-Can you decipher what problems any of the issues are reporting?
-Is there any discussion happening on the issues?</li>
-    <li>How many open pull requests exist?
-What was the date of the most recent pull request?</li>
-    <li>Is there active commenting on the pull requests?
-Can you decipher what people are discussing?</li>
-    <li>What other things do you see on the repository?
-Can you google these things to find out what they are?</li>
     <li>Done before time is up?
 Pick a second repository to explore.</li>
   </ol>
   <p>Options:</p>